KCRW.com Home, Section and Category Page Redesign

 As part of the organization's effort to simplify its web experience and funnel its users to its latest digital content, I had to redesign the homepage from the ground up, as well as create new landing pages for its primary sections (Music, News, and Culture).

 My role in this project was as both lead designer and front end developer.
 I was responsible for gathering research, developing ideas, sketching/designing mockups, producing front end markup, and working with developers to see through implementation.

 A template with interchangable parts

-After we determined the overall structure of the site I began putting pen to paper which allowed me to quickly sketch possible layout configurations for the templates.
-Through discussion with stakeholders we had several critera:
+After I determined the overall structure of the site I began putting pen to paper which allowed me to quickly sketch possible layout configurations for the templates.
+Through discussion with stakeholders I had several critera:

-- Fit more, and better represent content above the fold (through heat maps we could see that scroll and clicks dropped significantly as users moved down the page).
+- Fit more, and better represent content above the fold (through heat maps I could see that scroll and clicks dropped significantly as users moved down the page).

-- We wanted to create more of a news site aesthetic to aid in presenting the credibility of the content.
+- I wanted to create more of a news site aesthetic to aid in presenting the credibility of the content.

 - Editors wanted to be able to give prominence to certain stories, rather than of having three equal weight cards side-by-side as was employed on the existing design.
 Having a large tile would also allow us to put the live music performances front and center as they were happening.